Corporate responsibility

 We publish an update on our progress towards our diversity targets in our annual report.

 We want everyone who works for us to feel that they can be themselves at work.
-We encourage a workplace culture that makes that happen.
-For example, we support many staff networks.
+We encourage a workplace culture which enables this to happen.
+This includes creating communities within the Bank of England (staff networks) which help colleagues to come together over shared experiences, interests and backgrounds.

 Wellbeing